pclubiitk/pclub.in/_posts/Javascript.md

 var notDefined = "Now I am defined";
 console.log(notDefined); //outputs Now I a defined
 ```
+( Allow typing multiple lines in the console, if there is any warning )
 Let's analyze this from the perspective of JS interpreter.
 In the first turn, we have to collect all the variable and function
 declarations and hoist them.
 The code looks like this after the first turn:
 ```javascript